kiru544/BibleNotes/README.md

 * Fix NIV verse layout

   * NIV has some notes in the verses that are not in KJV, so I need to understand them and design proper layouts for the Bible and notes.
   * Design the book covers.
   * Improve UI designs and layouts.
   * Make the app more visually appealing and add more custom themes.

 ### Small

 * Show a proper empty state when a remote chapter fails to load.
-* Add swipe navigation to go to the next Bible chapter.

 ### Could do